Advanced Studies in Poetry: Global Haiku Tradition

 for 11/19 - More Reader Response Essays

-(64) reading response: write about 3 favorite haiku from other student essays of your choice (see MOODLE)
+(64) reading response: write about 3 favorite haiku from other student essays of your choice (see PDF copies of the essays at our course MOODLE)

 (65) writing haiku: write 4-6 haiku in response to or related to topics discussed in other student essays